andreamazza89/types-and-programming-languages/ch03/notes.md

 ~ interesting that the rules given do not include the constants true/false.
 Or at least a mention that the program is ~ finished when we are left with a constant.
-~ ... as the book mentions, this is implicit: because they don't evaluate to anything, they do not appear
+~ ... ha - the book mentions that this is implicit: because they don't evaluate to anything, they do not appear

 Notice that the rules include an order of evaluation, meaning that the if guard is first evaluated until we reach true/false and only then do we continue evaluating either the then or else branches.